devseme/Quote-App/README.md

 #### This is my IP1 for core module at Moringa school
 #### By **Ian Ochenge**
 ## Description
-This is a simple landing page for a  pizza outlet.It allows users to view the menu of the pizza outlet and make an order according to each of their preferences.
+This is an application where users can create quotes and have those quotes voted on whether they are terrible or are inspirational.
 ## Setup/Installation Requirements
 * [Fork my code](https://github.com/devseme/Urban-Pizzas.git) on your terminal and run the project in your files and code editor.
 * Also run my deployed project at [Deloyed-page](https://devseme.github.io/Urban-Pizzas/)